Gi60s/openapi-enforcer-middleware/docs-src/guide/server.md

 app.use(express.json())
 ```

-The Open API Enforcer Middleware does not parse the body, so you will need to parse it yourself.
+The OpenAPI Enforcer Middleware does not parse the body, so you will need to parse it yourself.

 Recommended body parsers for common mime types: